i posted this article on my fb page and had written this along with the post.

 pss i read a lot of sci fi and was a star trek fan. i don't imagine anyone in star trek spent a lot of time shopping.

-Mutterings of a mom to a relentlessly oppositional tween and one maniacal 5-year-old boy.
-Owner of a an online baby clothes business.
+Mutterings of a mom to a relentlessly oppositional tween and a maniacal 7-year-old boy.
+Owner of a an online baby clothes business and designer of the Tender Wondersuit.
 Interwoven in said mutterings are product reviews and talk of creative, unsound business practices.
 Read at your own risk.